advantys/workflowgen-community/samples/update-request-title-with-dynamic-information/README.md

     base.Page_Load(sender, e);
 }
 ```
-   > * Make sure the parameter `IsPostBack` is set before updating the value of CURRENT_REQUEST.Text, otherwise the title will keep adding the information at each page refresh.
+   > * Make sure the `IsPostBack` parameter is set before updating the value of /CURRENT_REQUEST.Text/, otherwise the title will keep adding the information upon each page refresh.
    >
-   > * The parameter `CurrentWorkflowActionName == ""` is not required but lets you control on which action the title will be updated.
+   > * The `CurrentWorkflowActionName == ""` parameter is not required, but lets you control on which action the title will be updated.